mirzaevolution/Uptec-Web-App-Calls-Protected-Api-Authorization-Code-Flow/README.md

 Don't forget to set the base url of the TodoApi to be the same like our api has.

 Now, jump to **Program.cs**.
-Modify the file to add authentication mechanism via **AddMicrosoftIdentityWebAppAuthentication**.
-This method will have extension methods of **EnableTokenAcquisitionToCallDownstreamApi** and **AddDownstreamApi**.
+Modify the file to add authentication mechanism via **AddMicrosoftIdentityWebAppAuthentication** OpenIdConnect - Authorization Code Flow.
+This method will have extension methods of
+**EnableTokenAcquisitionToCallDownstreamApi** and **AddDownstreamApi**.
 Those extension methods will register our api defined in the **appsettings.json**.
 So, to call the api, we later just need to inject IDownstreamApi interface and call it via that interface.